DataEasy/slack-cutter/README.md

 ### Via Docker

+  1. Run the container:
     1. If you used the `.env` file: `npm run container:run`
-  2. Wihtout `.env` file:
+    2. Without `.env` file:

      ```sh
      docker run -e PORT=5000 -e SLACK_TOKEN=123123 -e SLACK_DOMAIN=company -e SLACK_CHANNEL=channel -p 5000:5000 -d slack-hooker
      ```

-  3. Ensure the container is running (you should also be able to access the service using web browser: `http://<dockerhost>:5000/`).
+  2. Ensure the container is running (you should also be able to access the service using web browser: `http://<dockerhost>:5000/`).

-You can run `npm run | grep container:` to see other availables container actions.
+You can run `npm run | grep container:` to see other available container actions.

 ## Contributing